SamStudio8/naaaavi/README.md

 ## What is it?

 `Naaaavi` (pronounced `nah-vee` as if someone hadn't injected a load of ambiguous confusing `a` characters) is a simple Python tool for generating identifiers.
+It attempts to generate identifiers that:

+* uses a character set (or other system) that aims to be human-friendly
+* can be checksummed
+* avoids ambiguity by testing the identifier against several `rejectors`
+* are somewhat chronologically sortable

-It generates human-friendly identifiers using `diceware` (soon) or `zbase32`, but also screens candidate identifiers for look-alike pairs or long repeats that may cause errors during transcribing.
+It generates human-friendly identifiers using `diceware` (soon) or the `zbase32` alphabet, and allows for screening of common sources of confusion such as look-alike pairs and repetitive characters.

+## What is it not?

+`Naaaavi` does not:

+* encode anything into the identifiers
+* generate universally or globally unique identifiers

+## How do I use it?

 ### Generate barcodes